Juho Hänninen: Career

 In 2008, Hänninen is contesting the PWRC for the Ralliart New Zealand team.
 He won the Swedish Rally, also finishing eighth overall and taking his second WRC point, and the Rally Finland.
 He has also competed in two (IRC) events, taking fifth place with the Group N Lancer Evolution IX at the Rally Portugal and then winning his first rally in a Super 2000 car at the Rally Russia in a Peugeot 207 S2000.

 Hänninen with a Škoda Fabia S2000 at the 2010 Rally Finland.

 In 2009, Hänninen contested the IRC for Škoda in a Škoda Fabia S2000, winning in Russia for the second year in succession and finishing sixth in the championship.
 Hänninen continued his relation with Škoda for the 2010 season.
 He became IRC champion after winning the 2010 Rally Scotland.
 He scored 3 wins, four 2nd places and three 3rd places and 62 points.
 Hänninen won Rally Argentina, Rally d´Italia Sardegna and Rally Scotland.
 Also as in 2009, Hänninen competed in 2010 Rally Finland driving a Škoda Fabia for the Red Bull Rally Team, winning the S-WRC class.

 Hänninen co-driving Jari-Matti Latvala at the 2020 Rally Sweden.

 For 2011, Hänninen competed in both IRC and S-WRC, driving for the Red Bull Škoda team in the S-WRC.
 He became the S-WRC champion after winning the Rally Catalunya.

-He took his first ever stage win in the World Rally Championship at the 2013 Monte Carlo Rally, setting the fastest time on stage nine.
+Hänninen took his first ever stage win in the World Rally Championship at the 2013 Monte Carlo Rally, setting the fastest time on stage nine.
 On 8 July, Hyundai confirmed that it had signed Hänninen as an official test driver to develop the Hyundai i20 WRC.